ergon/airlock-minikube-example/README.md

   * Password (default): `password`

 ## Cleanup
 The following chapter describes the possibilities to cleanup the deployment/installation.
-This could be handy in order to restart from stratch or just to clean the environment.
+This could be handy in order to restart from scratch or just to clean the environment.

 ### Delete the deployment
-To delete the Kuberenetes deployment, run the following commands:
+To delete the Kubernetes deployment, run the following commands:
 ```console
 kubectl delete -f efk/
 kubectl delete -f redis/